Challenges of Reconciliation for Payments Businesses

 That is a problem in itself, however, when you consider that each institution has a different means of sharing activity against the accounts – different protocols to get bank statements, different formats for transaction details, different capabilities in sending reliable details to ease reconciliation – the challenge of reconciliation is significant.
 A toolset that allows for agility in establishing new banking partners and opening new accounts quickly against those needs without running change projects is a must.

 As Payments companies typically operate globally to facilitate payments around the world, those organizations naturally deliver their service through multiple legal entities.
 This necessitates a number of inter-company transfers especially when service delivery and financial ownership of a transaction transitions between the legal entities and related operations in the course of processing.

 The only real difference (aside from regulatory) is that a Payment business may have more at stake when transaction reconciliations are challenged in timely execution and accuracy.
-In that sense, we should all appreciate the fundamentals of concern exemplified and amplified in the Payment business and take on board the importance of the reconciliation function and enabling toolset in any business environment.
+In that sense, we should all appreciate the fundamentals of such concerns.
+The Payment business is their amplified example.
+We should take on board the importance of the reconciliation function and the enabling toolset in any business environment.

 Jeremy Shanahan is ReconArt’s Vice President of Business Solutions.
 He is responsible for product strategy and coordinating product delivery for the global organization.
 Jeremy has over 25 years of experience in enterprise architecture, software design and implementation of global, financial-focused software technology solutions.